lmoneta/ml-tutorial-EIROforum/README.md

 *  Click on  `Start my Session` at the button of the page.

    *  Starting the session might take some time, especially if many users are doing it at the same time.
    *  In case you observe an error when staring the session, it is likely that your CERNBox account has been not activated.
-In this case you should get a message: *Do you have CERNBOx account?
-If not click [here](https://cernbox.cern.ch)* By clicking on the provided link, you will be directed to [CERNbox]((https://cernbox.cern.ch) and by doing this your CERNBox account will be automatically validated.
+In this case you should get a message: *Do you have CERNBox account?
+If not click [here](https://cernbox.cern.ch)*.
+   *  By clicking on the provided link, you will be to [CERNbox](https://cernbox.cern.ch) and, by doing this, your CERNBox account will be automatically validated.
    *  After having validated CERNBox you can click again on `Start my Session`.
 You might need to logout and login again if case an error occours.

 *  When a SWAN session is started you will be in the `My Project` page.
 Click on the ``+`` button (*Add  new Project*) located at the top right